VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

    a large number of events in their event stream.
 This could result in performance problems when replaying events.

-## Windows Azure Table Storage Based Event Store
+## Windows Azure Table Storage based event store

 The Windows Azure table storage based event store addresses some of the shortcomings of the simple SQL-based event store.
 However, at this